jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 * Keep events and settings when uninstalling plugin
 * Show a summary instead of all content
 * Link title to the event page
-* Hide elements in event list
+* Change or hide event labels

 = Shortcode attributes =
 You can display events from certain categories.
 You should enter the category slug.
 The slug is not always the same as the name of the category.